 For The Barter Puzzle activity, you will need to break your team into equal groups.
 Provide each team a different jigsaw puzzle, but of equal difficulty.
 Inform your teams that they have a set amount of time to complete their puzzle and that some pieces of their puzzle belong to another teams puzzle.

-The ultimate goal is to complete the puzzle first, but each team must convince the other teams to give up the pieces the need – whether through barter, exchange, donating, or even a merger.
+The ultimate goal is to be the first team to complete the puzzle, but they’ll have to convince the different teams to give up the pieces the need – whether through barter, exchange, donating, or even a merger.
 Whatever each team chooses, they must do it as a group.

 Game #7: Penny For Your Thoughts

-For this game, you will need to get pennies, or any other coin you’d like, as long as you have one for each team member.
+For this game, you will need to get pennies, or any other coin you’d like, as long as you have one for each member of a small team.
 You will also want to make sure that the year on the coin is within your team’s lifespan.
 For example, you don’t want to have a coin dated older than the youngest person on your team.

 You will then want to place all the coins in a container and have each team member draw out a coin.
 Have each person share something of significance that happened to them in that particular year.